Daniel Borrero-Echeverry, Assistant Professor of Physics

 2.)
 Implementing optical actuation of bouncing drops: Any perturbation to the fluid interface will also affect the dynamics of the bouncing droplets.
 We will implement a laser system to generate controlled disturbances to fluid surface, which will enable us to tune the behavior of the bouncing drops in a controlled manner.

-Luke Ettinger, Assistant Professor of Exercise Science
+Luke Ettinger, Assistant Professor of Exercise and Health Science

 The objective of this investigation is to determine if persons medically diagnosed as pre-

 diabetic (Type 2 diabetes mellitus) will demonstrate proprioceptive discrepancies as

 measured by a joint position sense (JPS) task in the lower extremity.
 Further, we aim to

 investigate the extent of which these errors compare to previous data on patients with

 higher amounts of diabetic exposure.

 In this cross-sectional study, we aim to collect 46 participants who are pre-diabetic and

 healthy age and gender matched controls.
 Diabetic neuropathy scores will be collected

 prior to proprioceptive testing.
 For proprioceptive testing, participants will perform leg